Alvaiazere – Rabacal

 Hostel O Bonito – Rua da Igreja, Rabacal

-I’ve arrived in Rabacal at around 10:00.
-It was still way too early to book into the hostel (Hostel O Bonito), but I’ve walked into the adjacent café to have a hot coffee.
+I arrived in Rabacal around 10am.
+It was still way too early to check in at the hostel (Hostel O Bonito) so I walked to the adjacent café to enjoy a hot coffee.

-Hostel O Bonito, our overnight accommodation for the night
+Hostel O Bonito, our accommodation for the night

-The swimming pool at Hostel O Bonito.
-I presume in summer time this will be a good place to be, but today only the rain filled the pool!
+The pool at Hostel O Bonito.
+I think during the summer it would be a good place to enjoy, but today only the rain filled the pool

-The lady at the café offered me another coffee on the house (to apologize that I had to wait for a bed – which was unnecessary as it was still very early … such friendly and accommodating people!)
+The lady at the café offered me another coffee on the house (and apologised for having to wait for a bed), which of course was completely unnecessary as it was still very early … they are just so friendly and accommodating people.

 The (possible) answer to my swollen ankle:

-The “hospitaleiro” of the hostel had a look at my foot and said it looked as if something bitten/stung me for which I had an allergic reaction … I’ve never thought about this, but suddenly the itchy feeling together with the pain make sense!
+The “hospitaleiro” from the hostel looked at my foot and her diagnosis was that it looked like something had bitten/stung me to which I had an allergic reaction.
+Well, why didn’t I think of that!
+Suddenly the itchy feeling along with the pain makes perfect sense!

-She mentioned that in some pine forests there are pine caterpillars that one can step on and their larvae hairs can be irritating to human skin.
-And yes, we did walk through some pine forests and I also remembered the day that we’ve walked in the rain to Golega and saw all these caterpillars on the road where we were walking … could these be the culprits responsible for my swollen ankle?
+She mentioned that in some pine forests there are pine caterpillars that can be stepped on and their larvae hairs can be irritating to human skin.
+And yes, I remembered the walks through some pine forests.
+As well as that day when we walked to Golega in the pouring rain and saw all the caterpillars on the road we stepped on.
+Could these be the culprits responsible for my swollen foot?

-I’ve immediately took an antihistamine tablet (I normally carry these with me for hay fever).
-I hope I have not done more damaged by continued walking …
+With this news, I immediately took an antihistamine tablet (thankfully, I usually carry it with me for hay fever).
+I hope I didn’t do more damage by continuing to walk.

 Our beds in Hostel O Bonito

-The rain stopped for a moment and I’ve wandered down the street of Rabacal.
-It is such a small village (according to Brierley’s guidebook, their population is only around 1000).
-I’ve taken two photo’s and that basically covered the town!
+The rain stopped for a moment and I wandered down the street of Rabacal.
+It is such a small town (according to Brierley their population is only about 1,000).
+I took two photos that basically covered the town!

 The small village of Rabacal

-It started to rain again and I’ve quickly returned to the café to have more coffee.
-It was lunchtime and some workers came in to have something to eat and drink.
-It was the perfect spot to observe the locals – something I love doing!
+After it started raining again, I quickly went back to the café to drink more coffee.
+It was lunch time and some workers came in to have something to eat and drink.
+It was the perfect place to observe the locals – something I love to do!

 Locals enjoying lunchtime in the café at hostel O Bonito

-The antihistamine tablet I had earlier, caused some drowsiness and I went to our dorm to take a nap.
-Berto woke me up at around 15:30 when they’ve arrived soaking wet from their walk.
-They were literally covered in mud and immediately looked for a shower and then a hot cup of coffee.
+The antihistamine tablet I had taken earlier caused drowsiness and I returned to our dormitory to take a nap.
+At 15:30 Berto woke me up.
+They were soaking wet and literally covered in mud.
+After a well deserved hot shower we went in search of coffee.

-The small café down the street sold some cheese and cured meat and together with Portuguese bread rolls, we had a fine meal.
-The Finns shared the dorm with us, while one of the Italians had his own room next to us (the other Italian found transport that took him to Coimbra).
-With our red wine, we’ve retired to our dorm where it was warm and dry beds with our red wine … tonight it’s a wine drinking evening in bed!
+The little shop further down the street sold cheese and cured meats and together with some fresh Portuguese rolls we had a lovely meal.
+The Finns shared the dormitory with us, while one of the Italians had his own room next to us.
+The other Italian got transport that took him to Coimbra (he was just fed up with all this rain).
+After dinner, we went to our warm and dry beds with our red wine … tonight it’s a wine drinking evening in bed!

-I have no ankle anymore – swollen from my toes to my lower leg!
+I have no ankle – swollen from my toes to my lower leg

-The “hospitaleiro” informed me earlier today that a bus passes through the town every morning at 9:30 on its way to Coimbra.
+The “hospitaleiro” mentioned earlier that every morning at 9:30 a bus passes through the town on its way to Coimbra.

-Berto will continue walking tomorrow, while I’ll take the bus to Coimbra.
-I’m sure there will be a shop that sells hiking sandals where my “big foot” will fit into – which means I can hopefully soon start walking again.
+Berto will continue walking tomorrow, while I will take the bus to Coimbra.
+I’m sure that there will be a store that sells hiking sandals that will fit my “big foot” – and then … hopefully I can start walking again.